KittyCAD/modeling-app/docs/kcl/asin.md

 ---
 title: "asin"
-excerpt: "Computes the arcsine of a number (in radians)."
+excerpt: "Compute the arcsine of a number (in radians)."
 layout: manual
 ---

-Computes the arcsine of a number (in radians).
+Compute the arcsine of a number (in radians).